-Stockpiling is appropriate where Giant Hogweed must be removed from a particular area of the site but can be moved to another part of the site for further treatment.
-This latter should be cordoned off from the rest of the site and the Giant Hogweed allowed to grow/regrow with follow-up treatment to kill it.
+Stockpiling is appropriate where giant hogweed must be removed from a particular area of the site but can be relocated to another part of the site for further treatment.
+The relocated hogweed material should be cordoned off from the rest of the site and the giant hogweed allowed to grow/regrow with follow-up treatments to kill it.

 The excavated material must be managed in accordance with the Environmental Protection Act (Table 1) and particular care must be taken not to inadvertently spread material on or off site, the latter constituting an offence under the legislation of the countries of the UK (Table 1).
-An experienced clerk of works should supervise the excavation and disposal ensuring that the work is undertaken under controlled conditions and that appropriate health and safety measures are implemented.
+An experienced clerk of works should supervise the excavation and disposal, ensuring that the work is undertaken under controlled conditions and that appropriate health and safety measures are implemented.